iVantage/angular-ivh-keyword-filter/README.md

 #### Allowed Keywords

-The `ivhSmartFilter` service (and corresponding filter) accept an options object as its second paramenter.
+The `ivhKeywordFilter` service (and corresponding filter) accept an options object as its second paramenter.

 You may supply a list of filter keywords you want to recognize: